 Each session included cooking a delicious, healthy, home-style meal using fresh and local ingredients, communally enjoying a sit-down dinner, and taking left-overs home to have the next day or to share with family members.
 From 2014 – 2017, RFSS served 528 meals to 84 youth during 151 program sessions.

-What Youth Are Saying
+What Youth Said

 “Stir It up is a place where everybody belongs and feels welcome”.

-“Stir It Up for me is heaven.
-Somewhere that helps teach leadership skills and makes a difference in my life.”
+“Stir It Up for me is heaven – somewhere that helps teach leadership skills and makes a difference in my life.”

 “Stir It Up made a change in my life because I leaned new things and made new friends.
 Its made a major impact on my life.”

 “I’d like to say thank you for the support we need to keep the program running because it’s a very good thing for me and friends.”